itszero/neo4j-astar-example/README.md

 security issues (as you can see, the import function actually take a path on the server and open it.)

-I stumbled on lots of stones and quirks when I writing these codes.
+I stumbled on lots of stones and quirks when I was writing these codes.
 I hope by opening the project it could help people to get onboard easier.

 ## License